 All this makes the film sound far more outlandish than it actually is, for Brotherhood of the Wolf is actually distinguished by a passion for old-fashioned, involved yarn-spinning, played with a straight face throughout.
 The film positively bursts with ideas – perhaps too many, as a streamlining approach might have made the film more rigorously compelling, rather than the dog's (wolf's?) breakfast on offer.
 The edit prepared for the English dub job shaves a chunk out of the centre that removes some of the tale’s complexity but improves the pace.

-Only in the concluding passages, in which de Fronsac turns into a near-superhuman agent of vengeance does the film give in to distracting silliness, but until then Gans manages to make his post-modern approach to genre and the lushness of the traditional French period film mesh with eye-gorging results.
+Only in the concluding passages, in which de Fronsac suddenly turns into a superlatively physical agent of vengeance, does the film strain credibility to breaking point.
+Until then Gans manages to make his post-modern approach to genre and the lushness of the traditional French period film mesh with eye-gorging results.
 Moments of bravura gall abound, as when the camera survey’s Bellucci’s copious naked form as it transforms into rolling, snow-crusted countryside, and the prelude to the beast’s first proper appearance, sending a bolt securing a trap door flying into the air in slow-motion relish of the suggested force about to explode forth.
 Many elements, such as Bellucci’s elegantly murderous and sexy character, and the gloriously bizarre gypsy band, are so strong and intriguing in and of themselves that Brotherhood of the Wolf feels like a set up for a half-dozen franchises.

 It’s to Gans’ and screenwriter Stephane Cabel’s credit too that the tale is thoroughly rooted in the historical moment, evoking the social fall-out of the Enlightenment, Reformation and Imperialism, the mixing of cultures on the frontier, and other specific themes which all confirm an admirable refusal to dumb down.
 There’s a cunning political metaphor, too, about the creation of monstrous threats to inspire reactionary sentiment.
 Nonetheless, this extra heft possibly contributes to the film’s ultimate failure to entirely cohere, both going on too long for sheer thrills and not long enough to realise all its potential, and indicates a final indecision about what kind of movie to make.